joshrp/moonlight-docs/Setup-Guide.md

 To have a good experience, you need a mid to high-end wireless router with a good wireless connection to your client device (5 Gigahertz (GHz) highly recommended, Wireless-N (802.11n) or better strongly recommended) and a good connection from your PC server to your router (Ethernet/wired connections highly recommended).

+**Controls for PC clients**

+PC clients support keyboard, mouse, and touchscreen input and up to 4 game controllers (with mappings for most common gamepads included).

+* Ctrl+Alt+Shift+Z - Toggle mouse pointer capture
+* Ctrl+Alt+Shift+X - Toggle between full-screen and windowed mode
+* Ctrl+Alt+Shift+Q - Quit the streaming session (leaving the game running on the host PC)

 **Controls for Android devices**

 For non-SHIELD devices and devices running Android 7.1 (Nougat) or earlier, using an external mouse with proper mouse capture on Android requires a rooted device.
 If you want to use an external mouse on your rooted device, you should download "Moonlight for Rooted Devices" on the Play Store or app-root-release.apk from releases.
 NVIDIA SHIELD devices and Android 8.0 (Oreo) have mouse capturing built-in that Moonlight uses without needing root.
 Moonlight for Rooted Devices is not available for Android 8.0, since the non-root version contains all features that required root using the new Android Oreo APIs.

 To toggle capturing the mouse cursor on Moonlight for Rooted Devices, press Ctrl+Alt+Z.

-**Mouse emulation**

 If you don't have a mouse connected to your Android device, you can emulate one using a game controller.
 Press and hold the Start button to toggle mouse emulation.
 When mouse emulation is on, you can use either analog stick to move the cursor.
 The A button left clicks and the B button right clicks.

-Most controllers will work just fine, but the following have been tested:
-* Xbox 360 wired/wireless
-* Xbox One wired (with Moonlight's built-in driver)
-* PS3 wired (with Sixaxis Enabler app) or wireless (with SixAxis Controller app)
-* PS4 wired via USB
-* MOGA controller (see note below)
-* Amazon Fire Game Controller
-* Shield integrated controller

-_MOGA controller users_:
-If your controller has a switch with A and B, it must be switched to B to be used for streaming.
-If you have no switch, use the MOGA Universal Driver app.

-_SixAxis controller users_:
-Use SixAxis in "Native Gamepad" mode.
-The default button mapping needs to be adjusted to match the standard controller layout for streaming.

 **Controls for iOS devices**

 Apple devices only natively support MFi controllers.
 We recommend the "extended layout" controllers which have most buttons present on a typical Xbox 360 controller.
-Notably lacking are the L3 and R3 buttons and the select button.
+Notably lacking on most MFi controllers are the L3 and R3 buttons and the Select button.
 When using the Auto setting for on-screen controls, an overlay will be displayed containing the buttons that your physical controller is missing.

-**Controls for PC clients**

-PC clients support keyboard/mouse input and up to 4 game controllers.
-On Windows, XInput-compatible gamepads will be mapped automatically.
-On other systems, you may need to map the controller manually.

-* Ctrl+Alt+Shift+Z - Toggle mouse pointer capture
-* Ctrl+Alt+Shift+X - Toggle between full-screen and windowed mode
-* Ctrl+Alt+Shift+Q - Quit the streaming session (leaving the game running on the host PC)
+iOS 12.1 added support for physical L3 and R3 buttons on MFi gamepads.
+These don't appear to be clearly marked in all cases, so make sure the controller you buy has these buttons.

 ## Touchscreen Controls for Android or iOS